cbuchner1/CudaMiner/README.txt

                  this may lead to a smaller memory size being used.
                  When using the texture cache this option is implied.

+--hash-parallel  [-H] scrypt also has a small SHA256 component to it:
+                      0 hashes this single threaded on the CPU.
---hash-parallel  [-H] 1 to enable parallel hashing on the CPU.
-May
+                      1 to enable multithreaded hashing on the CPU.
-                 use more CPU but distributes hashing load neatly across all CPU cores.
-Use 0 otherwise, which is now the default.
+                      2 offloads everything to the GPU (default)

 >>> Example command line options, advanced use <<<

-cudaminer.exe -H 1 -d 0,1,2 -i 1,0,0 -l auto,F27x3,K28x4 -C 0,2,1
+cudaminer.exe -H 2 -d 0,1,2 -i 1,0,0 -l auto,F27x3,K28x4 -C 0,2,1
 -o stratum+tcp://coinotron.com:3334 -O workername:password

-The option -H 1 distributes the CPU load across all available cores.
+The option -H 2 uses the GPU for all hashing work, which puts very little load on the CPU.

 I instruct cudaminer to use devices 0,1 and 2.
 Because I have the display attached to device 0, I set that device to run in interactive mode so